Time of year

 Depends on experience

-Meet Solon, Puck, Freja, Ringo, Zappa and Dolly, our Icelandic horses!
+Meet Solon, Puck, Freja, Ringo, and Zappa, our Icelandic horses!

 We offer an advanced English riding program with intelligent, energetic and independent animals, instead of the common dude ranch style of nose-to-tail, one horse following the horse in front type of riding.